 Free transactions: Unlimited debits, Interac e-Transfers, and bank-to-bank transfers.

 Sign-up bonus: N/A

 2. KOHO Earn Interest

 KOHO combines many features you’d like to see in savings, chequing, and credit card accounts.

-KOHO users get access to a free budgeting app and prepaid card (no credit check or impact) that pays up to 5% cash back on all purchases.
-In addition, they earn interest on all balances after setting up at least one regular direct deposit to the account.
+KOHO users get access to a free budgeting app and prepaid card (no credit check or impact) that pays up to 5% cash back on purchases.
+In addition, they earn interest on all balances.

 Interac e-Transfers, bill payments, and POS transactions are free.
-Also, you get a $20 bonus when you sign up here (use our referral code CASHBACK) and make your first purchase using the KOHO Visa Card.
+Also, you get a $20 bonus when you sign up here (use our referral code CASHBACK) and make your first purchase using the KOHO prepaid Mastercard.

 Free transactions: Unlimited debits and Interac e-Transfers.